Ofenhed/Steganography/README.md

       <td>512 bits</td>
       <td>x</td>
       <td></td>
-      <td>A ED25519 signature of the checksum.
+      <td>A ED25519 signature of the signature checksum.
 This is put at the end since it's not required and to give full compatibility between signed and unsigned packages.</td>
     </tr>
   </tbody>
 </table>